humanitycodes/www/coursework/lessons/slides/css-flexbox-and-columns.md

 This is just the tip of the iceberg with flexbox.
 I've shared the properties I think you'll find most useful, but you'll likely encounter situations where you need to know more.
 In this case, I recommend [CSS Tricks' _Complete Guide to Flexbox_](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
 It covers every flexbox property, with detailed explanations and examples for each.

-If your brain is feeling pretty full right now, you can come back here when you're coding up a layout.
-If you're feeling ready for more, you can go ahead and skim that page, so that you have a better idea of what else is possible.
+If your brain is feeling pretty full right now though, don't worry about it.
+This lesson teaches you everything you need to know to complete the project.
+If/when you're feeling ready for more, you can go ahead and skim that page, so that you have a better idea of what else is possible.

 ---